 You can read more about the Giovannitti house here:

 - Painting With Light: A modern classic by Richard Meier, Pittsburgh Quarterly, Winter 2012

 While researching this house, I came across the Pittsburgh Modern website, which has a detailed list of other modern buildings around Pittsburgh.
 It looks like the site has not been updated in a few years, in spite of that it is still a good starting point to learn more about modern architecture and architects in Pittsburgh.

-I am not sure if they are currently living there, the house was put up for sale in June, 2016.
-The Coldwell Banker site lists the house as currently “under contact.”
+I am not sure if they are currently living there, the house was put up for sale in June 2016.
+The Coldwell Banker site lists the house as currently “under contract.”